jeffblankenburg/31-days-of-vibe-coding/outlines/week4.md

 - Optional study links on flow psychology for developers.

 ### Call to Action
-- Do one 90-minute flow session with full focus—log before/after productivity notes.
+- Do one 90-minute flow session with full focus, log before/after productivity notes.
 - Analytics: track self-reported session completions via form or post replies.

 ---